Spring Showers Be Damned: The Best Rain Jackets for 2023

 Daily commuters require a jacket that seamlessly blends style and tech; it should look professional and serve a purpose.
-To meet these demands, Pendleton designed the Seal Rock rain jacket with welded seams, waterproof fabric and a stylized interior.
-The polyurethane fabric delivers reliable protection from the elements when walking or biking to work, and large pockets offer plenty of room to haul essentials.
-Keeping in line with Pendleton patterns, the soft interior lining adds a touch of color to this polished jacket.
-And it only looks better as the years go by.
+To meet these demands, lululemon designed the Storm Field Trench Coat with its waterproof Glyde fabric and a stylized interior.
+The polyurethane fabric delivers reliable protection from the elements when walking or biking to work, large pockets offer plenty of room to haul essentials and a thigh-length fit ensures no puddle splashage will ruin your day.
+Keeping in line with lululemon’s tech-forward fits, the zippered vets add an air of breathability and movement, and to this already polished jacket.

 As the name implies, the Outdoor Research Helium rain jacket is light.
 We’re talking fits-in-the-palm-of-your-hand, light-as-a-feather kind of light (it weighs only six ounces).
 Perfect for those looking to save weight or reduce volume, the Helium packs into its own chest pocket and stores easily in a bag or commuter pack.
 The tradeoff in weight does come at the expense of hand pockets and zippered vents, but these weren’t dealbreakers for us.
 For those that run in-between sizes, we recommend sizing up to accommodate the Helium’s slimmer fit.